panday1995/Data-Envelopment-Analysis/README.md

 - Directional distance function with undesirable output
 - Zero-sum gains data envelopment analysis
-- Mamlquist Luenberger Index and its decomposition
+- Mamlquist Luenberger Index and its decomposition to technological change and efficiency change

 Please consider cite the following articles if the codes is helpful: